dougdyson/nextjs-blog/notes.md

 - Server-side Rendering is used to generate HTML on each request.
 It is used for pages that need to fetch data from an external API.

 - `getStaticProps` is used to fetch data at build time for static generation.
-It is used to fetch data from an external API and pass it to a page as props.
+It is used to fetch data from an external API and pass it to a page as props